- Gender and Relationships»

 Hence, that romantic dinner may be cancelled at the last minute, that planned trip

 may have to be postponed.
-And then of course comes the situation where one is
+Then, of course, comes the situation where one is

 being transferred far away and the other will have to give up his or her life to follow.